-On behalf of Michael A Hancock ("Objector"), registered elector of the State of Colorado, the undersigned counsel hereby submit this Motion for Rehearing for Proposed Initiative 2025-2026 #191 ("Initiative #191") pursuant to C.R.S. § 1-40-107, and as grounds therefore state as follows:
+On behalf of Michael A Hancock ("Objector"), registered elector of the State of Colorado, the undersigned counsel hereby submit this Motion for Rehearing for Proposed Initiative 2025-2026 #195 ("Initiative #195") pursuant to C.R.S. § 1-40-107, and as grounds therefore state as follows:

-This Motion seeks the Title Board's review for four reasons: (1) the Title Board lacks jurisdiction to set a title because Initiative #191 impermissibly contains multiple separate and distinct subjects in violation of the single-subject requirement; (2) the Title Board lacks jurisdiction to set a title because Initiative #191's edits to a provision in the Taxpayer Bill of Rights ("TABOR") create a vague and confusing sentence that cannot be reasonably understood; (3) the title set for the proposed measure fails to accurately describe the measure and would mislead voters; and (4) the proposed measure's initial fiscal impact statement is misleading and prejudicial.
+This Motion seeks the Title Board's review for four reasons: (1) the Title Board lacks jurisdiction to set a title because Initiative #195 impermissibly contains multiple separate and distinct subjects in violation of the single-subject requirement; (2) the title set for the proposed measure fails to accurately describe the measure and would mislead voters; and (3) the proposed measure's initial fiscal impact statement is misleading and prejudicial.